mirafedas/tic-tac-toe/README.md

 ## Project name: Tic-Tac-Toe

 [Demo]()
-> Description: this is a simple 3x3 Tic-Tac-Toe game.
+> This is a simple 3x3 Tic-Tac-Toe game.
 You can play with computer or play with friend.

 ## Tech stack